pkalivas/radiate/README.md

 pub enum LayerType {
     Dense,      // implemented - typical dense layer of a neural network with no ability to evolve its strucutre DensePool,  // implemented - the algorithm described in the paper meaning a fully functional neural network can be evolved through one dense pool layer
-    LSTM,       // implemented for evolution, not backprop yet.
+    LSTM,       // implemented - uses dense pool for evoution and traditional backpropagation through time for training.
     GRU         // imiplemented for evolution, bot backprop yet.
 }
 ```